 Upon adoption of ASU 2016-02 on January 1, 2021 for the Company's only lease that is over one year, the Company recognized approximately \$34,600 of right of use ("ROU") assets and approximately \$34,600 of operating lease liabilities based on the present value of the future minimum rental payments of leases, using incremental borrowing rate of 4.75%.

-As of December 31, 2022, the Company's operating leases had a weighted average remaining lease term of approximately 1.50 years and weighted average discount rate was 4.75%.
+As of December 31, 2021, the Company's operating leases had a weighted average remaining lease term of approximately 0.69 years.